 - Saif Panday ‘21, Student

-CBRT is currently accepting applications for student members for the 2020-2021 academic year.
-This is a volunteer role that involves a one-hour weekly commitment.
+CBRT will begin accepting applications in February for student members for the 2021-2022 academic year.
 Students should be available to serve during both the fall and spring semesters.
 (J-Term availability is optional but not required.)
+This is a volunteer role that involves a one-hour weekly commitment.

 Definition of Bias Incident